kinten4/pro2025-namnama/README.md

 For us, this project is more than just fighting for an honorable spot in the world of Robotics.
 It is more than just a competition.
 Here, we've indulged ourselves in discovering our fullest potentials by taking little steps and moving onto greater heights with full confidence and by enjoying the flow of the process.
 We've created a robot knowing it'll soon serve its purpose in the future.<br><br>Being a part of this Olympiad made us realize how great it is to seek answers or solutions for worldwide problems.
 The process also helped us realize how we should manage our talents/skills in the scope of Robotics.
 It is truly fascinating how a person can discover—such things about themselves while trying to discover for other people too.

 # 2. Abstract / About the Car
+## 2.1 Logic / Idea of the Car
+This approach is applicable for managing both challenges and can be effectively implemented to find comprehensive solutions for each.

+1. The process begins when the "start" or "on" button is pressed to enable the function of the robot loading its pre-programmed instructions.
+In accordance with the program, it tells which way the robot goes; clockwise or counter-clockwise.
+This directional command guides the robot's navigation system, allowing it to orient itself correctly within its environment.
+2. Once engaged, its driving motors then function as it moves forward creating a guiding path or the robot to go either in a clockwise or a counter-clockwise manner.
+3. During the obstacle challenge, different types of obstacles are expected.
+Literally, these are the obstacles that must be avoided during the whole laps or the lines with colors indicating one route at some point on the mat.
+That is why there are sensors and a camera attached onto the robot.
+4. Some sensors and a camera are both placed on the robot to serve their specific purposes.
+The color sensor helps with lap detection.
+The ultrasonic sensors help with wall detection and avoidance.
+Lastly, the camera helps with obstacle detection and avoidance.
+5. After the designated program has officially finished, the robot will stop.
+On the open challenge, this only happens when the robot has already done its full three (3) laps.
+On the other hand, this only happens on the obstacle challenge when the robot has also done its full three (3) laps while also successfully avoiding the obstacles (traffic signs).

 ## 2.2 Flow Diagram
 > [!NOTE]